bxparks/AceRoutine/README.md

 ### Manual Coroutines

-A manual coroutine is a custom coroutine whose body of the coroutine (i.e the`run()` method) is defined manually instead of using the `COROUTINE()` macro.
-This is useful if the coroutine needs to have external dependencies injected into the constructor because the `COROUTINE()` macro does not allow the constructor to be customized.
+An manual coroutine is a custom coroutine whose body of the coroutine (i.e the`run()` method) is defined manually and the coroutine object is also instantiated manually, instead of using the `COROUTINE()` macro.
+This is useful if the coroutine has external dependencies which need to be injected into the constructor.
+The `COROUTINE()` macro does not allow the constructor to be customized.

 ```
 class ManualCoroutine : public Coroutine {